brian-vendia/pwc-workshop/README-Milestone4.md

 ## Collaborate Using the Web Application

-Following the sames steps as in Milestone 2, connect the web application to your Node within the shared Uni
+Following the sames steps as in [Milestone 2](./README-Milestone2.md), connect the web application to your Node within the shared Uni.

 Once the web application is successfully connected, create, update, or delete a Hero or Villain.
 Tell your collaborating participant to confirm your changes are visible through their web application as well.